5 reasons why you shouldn’t use AdSense to monetize your blog

 Getting paid to push readers away from your blog’s original intent may not be the best way to gain your audience’s trust, which is a vital ingredient that’s running scarce in businesses these days.
 So scarce that trust in business is below 50% in half of all markets.

-(Speaking of trust, if you need a trusted all-in-one platform with a reliable team to back you up, take advantage of this 14-day trial.
+(Speaking of trust, if you need a trusted all-in-one platform for running your online business, grab your free Podia account today .
 The excellent customer support makes managing your site’s content a cinch.)

 Another way AdSense distracts your readers is it allows their ads to take up a lot of real estate.